The inspiring story of an author who grew up in a destructive family drama!

 It’s an inspiring thing that although she was facing these problems, she had a big vision, that’s why she turned out to be an inspiring story success later

-She managed to get a small scholarship and got herself at McGill University.
-At the age of 20, she became pregnant with her daughter Amazon just one semester before graduation.
+She got a small scholarship and got herself at McGill University.
+At 20, she became pregnant with her daughter Amazon just one semester before graduation.
 She did an internship as a writer while raising her daughter.

-In her early 20s, she did some odd jobs for survival that she didn’t like but started selling screenplays at the age of 24 and that helped her start her professional career as a writer and a managed to get her first novel Lullabies of little criminals published at the age of 30.
+In her early 20s, she did some odd jobs for survival that she didn’t like but started selling screenplays at 24 and that helped her start her professional career as a writer and a got her first novel Lullabies of little criminals published at 30.
 Her neglected childhood and challenging early years of life provided rich inspiration for her first novel, which follows the life of the clever and irrepressible girl named Baby as she learns to navigate the harsh and beautiful world of Montreal.

-O’Neill was a curious kid, she liked to interact with criminals and creeps she use to come across.
-Her encounters with them do reflect in her writings where she has managed to elaborate many unlawful characters in fine detail.
+O’Neill was a curious kid.
+She liked to interact with criminals and creeps she used to come across.
+Her encounters with them reflect in her writings where she has elaborated many unlawful characters in fine detail.
 She cited her experience as “Children are holy on the street.
 Whereas they are only looking for a little attention, they are treated like the Second Coming.”

-Her work, which includes Lullabies for Little Criminals, The Girl Who Was Saturday Night and Daydreams of Angels, has been shortlisted for the Governor General’s Literary Award for Fiction, the Orange Prize for Fiction and the Scotiabank Giller Prize in two consecutive years, and has won CBC Canada Reads, the Paragraphe Hugh MacLennan Prize for Fiction and the Danuta Gleed Award.
+Her work, which includes Lullabies for Little Criminals, The Girl Who Was Saturday Night and Daydreams of Angels, has been shortlisted for the Governor General’s Literary Award for Fiction, the Orange Prize for Fiction, and the Scotiabank Giller Prize in two consecutive years, and has won CBC Canada Reads, the Paragraph Hugh MacLennan Prize for Fiction and the Danuta Gleed Award.